 - 1. Ball holding may not occur when the ball becomes stuck between a robot's legs.
-An assistant referee should remove the ball in these situations and place the ball approximately where it was before it became stuck. - 2.
+In such a situation, the head referee should call 'clear ball' and an assistant referee should remove the ball and place the ball approximately where it was before it became stuck. - 2.
 Ball holding may not occur when a robot falls on a ball.
 The robot will either get-up and hence free the ball, or the robot should be removed under the Fallen Robot rule.